WenshuaiJiangCorn/sl-experiment-wj/README.md

 2.  `close`.
 Closes the water delivery valve.
 3.  `close_10`.
 Closes the water delivery valve after a 10-second delay.
 4.  `reference`.
 Triggers 200 valve pulses with each pulse calibrated to deliver 5 uL of water.
-This command is used to check whether the valve calibration data matches the actual state of the valve at the beginning of each training or experiment day.
+This command is used to check whether the valve calibration data stored in the project_configuration.yaml of the project specified when calling the runtime command is accurate.
+This is done at the beginning of each training or experiment day.
 The reference runtime should overall dispense ~ 1 ml of water.
 5.  `calibrate_15`.
 Runs 200 valve pulses, keeping the valve open for 15-milliseconds for each pulse.
 This is used to generate valve calibration data.
 6.  `calibarte_30`.
 Same as above, but uses 30-millisecond pulses.